Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Dynamic Surface Tension

 The resulting steady-state equations can then be solved perturbatively for small $\varepsilon$, where $\varepsilon$ characterizes the interaction strength between the surfactant molecules and the interface relative to the thermal energy scale $k_\mathrm{B} T$; see Section~\ref{sec:numerics}.
 The perturbative solutions take the form

 where

-Note that in our dimensionless units, $\Gamma_r=1$ and we are only concerned with $d=2$ dimensional case.
-In the equation above, $c_0$ is the average surfactant concentration.
+Note that in our dimensionless units, $\Gamma_r=D_r^{-1}$ is the rotational diffusion timescale of the surfactants.
 The tilting angle $\theta$ is then defined by $\tan\theta=p_x/p_y$.
 We show in Fig.~\ref{fig:tilting-angle} the simulation results (orange points), which agree well with the perturbative solution (blue line).

 Finally, using the steady–state solution (\ref{eq:tilt-solution}), the effective surface tension $\sigma(c_0,\dot{\gamma})$ can then be obtained from the excess free energy.
 First, we define the grand potential to be: